- Boards & Commissions

 The Drainage Board can maintain, reconstruct, or vacate a regulated drain.
 The Drainage Board maintains a drain by putting the drain back to its original specifications.
 This is done by dredging, repairing tile, cleaning obstructions or other work necessary to keep the drain in proper working order.

-The Indiana Drainage Code provides for a 75 foot drainage easement.
+The Indiana Drainage Code provides for a 75 foot right-of-way from the top edge of each bank of a ditch and/or the centerline of a tile.
 It requires the Drainage Board's approval of crossing of the drain (Cross Drainage Ditch application), or outlets into the drain.
 The Indiana Drainage Code also gives the Drainage Board the right to remove obstructions within the drain.

 Regulated Drain Responsibilities